Snowflake-Labs/sfquickstarts/site/sfguides/src/a_dataiku_and_snowflake_guide_to_data_science/a_dataiku_and_snowflake_guide_to_data_science.md

 <!-- ------------------------ -->

-## Apply a model to generate predictions on new data
+## Apply A Model To Generate Predictions On New Data

 Duration: 8